Drug Interactions between Colcrys and lisinopril

 Interactions between your drugs

-There were no interactions found in our database between Colcrys and lisinopril - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Colcrys and lisinopril.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Colcrys is in the drug class antigout agents.